GenAI

 Filled icon

 Two examples using the filled full spectrum AI icon.
-The first sit inside an education module sitting in front of a string of text that says, “Let’s find the perfect arm chair, Olivia.” with prompts below.
+The first is a label under a section header on homepage that says, “Curated with eBay.ai”.
 The second shows the icon inside a button that says, “Refine” sitting on top of a generated image.

 Two examples using the outlined AI icon in black.
 The first is inside navigation pills on the eBay homepage.
 Under the search bar, the first pill shows the outlined icon in front of a text string that says, “Chat with eBay.ai”.
 The second shows a bottom sheet with navigation links inside it.
 The first uses the outlined icon in front of the same text string.